tjdev7/ClearStar/README.md

-# astronomy-app
+# ClearStar

-React app using GraphQL for an astronomy project
+Newsfeed app for news relating to astronomy, space travel and science